jangler/faunatone/docs/usage.md

 interface with.
 Windows has one built-in.
 One option for Linux users is FluidSynth.
 Regardless of platform, anything that supports GM 1 should work.
-The default index of the ports Faunatone connects to for MIDI output and input can be changed in `config/settings.csv`.
+The default index of the ports Faunatone connects to for MIDI output and input can be changed in `config/settings.csv`; you can view port indices using the commands in the MIDI menu.

 ## Sequencing and time control